 The student may choose to appeal the decision to the Vice President for Academic Affairs, who may modify the decision of the Dean.
 Such an appeal must be submitted within two working days after the Dean’s decision.
 If the student wishes, the case may be further appealed to the President of the college.
 This appeal must be submitted within two working days after the decision by the Vice President.

-It is the desire of Covenant College, within the limits of its available funds, to offer its educational opportunities to all who qualify for admission, regardless of individual economic circumstances.
+It is the desire of Covenant College, within the limits of its available funds, to offer its Christian educational opportunities to all who qualify for admission, regardless of individual economic circumstances.

 The cost of an education at Covenant is only partly covered by tuition charges; the balance is paid from contributions made by friends and alumni of the College.
 Because of increasing costs, the Covenant College Board of Trustees reserves the right to make changes at any time in the tuition charges and other general and special fees as needed.

 All account balances are due in full at the start of the term.
 If the account balance is not paid in full, a finance charge will be assessed at the end of each month on the unpaid balance.
 To avoid late payments, students should check their account balance on-line.
 Accounts must be fully paid each term before a student can register for a subsequent term, view grades, or receive a transcript.
 Account balances with no payment activity for more than three months may be sent to a collection agency and a collection agency commission of up to 55% added to the balance due.

 Tuition and fees for MAT and MEd are listed under those sections of the catalog.